Code-Institute-Submissions/GiovanniSalvi-World_Wide_Wine_JulyResub/README.md

 ### User stories :

-1. As an User I want
+1. As an Shopper I want

-  •
-  •
+  • View a list of products to purchese
+  • View price,description image to indentify the product needed.

-2. As an User I want
+2. As an Shopper I want

-  •

-  •
+  • Select the quantity according to my budget and avoid overspending.
+  • View the price to get the best deal.

-4. As an user I want
+4. As an Shopper I want

-  •
+  • Search the products by name or a specific category.

-5. As an user I want
+5. As an Shopper I want

-  •
+  • Search the products across specific categories such(white,rose' blanc de blancs).

- 6. As an user I want
+ 6. As an User I want

-  •
+  • Quickly register for an account.

- 7. As a user I want
+ 7. As a User I want

-  •
+  • Quickly login to my personal account

-  8. As a user I want
+  8. As a User I want

-  •
+  • Recover passwords if forget it.

-  9. As a user
+  9. As a User  I want

-  •
+  •  Receive a confirmation email that my regitration was successful

+  10. As User I want

+  • Check my personal account, update account's details and see my orsers history.

 ### The project has beeen designed to make pages render well on a variety of devices and window or screen sizes such as: